 Subjective viewpoints and misunderstandings of what is involved and how to orchestrate a pipeline can lead an entire organization in the wrong direction.
 Every “Continuous Delivery Architect” should consider formal education and certification to ensure that they do not proceed in error.

-I see in practice that the emphasis is on the tooling and although that is a key element, even more, critical is the process flow are the API’s and the inclusion of practices to ensure things like security, compliance, and resilience are built into the orchestrated an automated pipeline.
+I see in practice that the emphasis is on the tooling and although that is a key element, even more critical is the process flow, the APIs, and the inclusion of practices to ensure things like security, compliance, and resilience are built into the orchestrated automated pipeline.
 Let us not forget the importance of CULTURE and the role that plays.

 There are three primary ingredients for continuous delivery: